Ghar Wapsi: Punjab

 In September 2022, about 500 Christians reconverted to Sikhism in the Amritsar district.
 56 families were reconverted to Sikhism from Christianity in the border area villages of Punjab.

 West Bengal

 More than 100 tribal Christians were converted to Hinduism in the West Bengal's Birbhum district.

-On 15 February 2018 an Organisation called Hindu Samhati led by Tapan Ghosh organized “Ghar Wapsi” with 16 members of a Muslim family, who had “been re-converted to Hinduism”, being showcased on the dais of rightwing outfit Hindu Samhati.
+On 15 February 2018 an Organisation called Hindu Samhati led by Tapan Ghosh organised “Ghar Wapsi” with 16 members of a Muslim family, who had “been re-converted to Hinduism”, being showcased on the dais of outfit Hindu Samhati.

 Uttar Pradesh

 During Agra religious conversions 2014, it was claimed that 100 – 250 Muslims converted to Hinduism.
 In May 2017, RSS performed conversion of at least 22 Muslims, including women and children, into Hinduism in a secretive ceremony at an Arya samaj Temple in Ambedkar Nagar district of Faizabad, Uttar Pradesh.

-In Bulandshahr On 25 December 2022, More than 100 Christians reconverted to Hinduism.
+In Bulandshahr, more than 100 Christians converted to Hinduism in 2022.

 Tripura

 In January 2019, 96 Tribal families that converted to Christianity 9 years prior, underwent Ghar Wapsi to reconvert back to Hinduism.
 The event took place in Kailashahar in Unakoti district in Tripura.
 The event was done by the Hindu Jagaran Mancham, an affiliate of the RSS, and the Vishwa Hindu Parishad (VHP).